-Investigators interested in receiving the new linkage for a previously approved project must send a request for the new files that contains the original project title, and a statement that "the research questions and methodology have not changed”.
-All requests can be made by e-mail.
+Investigators interested in receiving data from an updated linkage for a previously approved project must send a request for the new files that contains the original project title, and a statement that "the research questions and methodology have not changed”.
+All requests can be made by email at NCISEERCAHPS@mail.nih.gov.

 Requests for new data for previously approved projects do not have to go through the approval process again; however, the same costs of acquiring SEER-CAHPS data apply to the new data request.

 The new DUA should include all years of data that the investigator will have in his or her possession, as it will replace the DUA currently on file.
-This revised DUA must be e-mailed to our team before any files will be released.
+This revised DUA must be approved before any files will be released.